grammyjs/website/site/docs/guide/context.md

 It takes a type parameter that will define the actual structure of the session data.

 How is that useful?
-This is how you can flavour your context with session data:
+This is how you can flavor your context with session data:

 ```ts
 import { Context, SessionFlavor } from "grammy";